Friday, April 30, 2010

 Consider some of the objections to community gardens.

 1) We don’t want pesticides in our neighborhood.
 When the urban orchard opportunity emerged last December, and I recruited volunteers to qualify our neighborhood for the grant, I received a few emails opposing the idea.
 (Interestingly, those opposed did not contact me directly.
 They lodged their concerns with others, who then passed them along to me.)
 One individual adamantly opposed a public orchard in the neighborhood, in part, because she did not want more “noxious” pesticides in the neighborhood and believed that fruit production could not be done without spraying.
-Chemical pesticides were also a
+Chemical pesticides were also a concern when a few residents in the Sycamore Hills neighborhood in Columbus, Ohio attempted to organize a community garden.

 My first reaction to my neighbor’s objection was: fair enough.
 I emailed her to explain (as the Sycamore Hills community garden organizer did with her neighbors) that our group agreed with her stance on chemical pesticides and planned to use organic methods of pest control.
 When I later conducted a survey of our neighborhood, the same neighbor reiterated her objection about pesticides and continued: